 A Content Management System (CMS) is yet another system people confuse Talkoot with.
 CMSs were born out of the software development world as a way to make it easier for web developers to manage websites without manually duplicating formatting, imagery and content.
 A CMS sits even further downstream from a PIM.
 A CMS stores not only product information and digital assets, it stores every single piece of content on your entire website.

 A CMS is a first and foremost a staging system:

 - End-of-stream system where content is staged to go live on a single website

 - Typically tied to a single website or e-commerce platform and allows you to create and manage webpages by separating the staging of your content (Imagery, copy & page formats) from the mechanics required to present it on the web

 - Some headless CMS offerings allow for the staging of content across multiple websites and IoT devices

-- Think of it as the retail storage room for product content
+- Think of it as the retail storage room for all types of content

-Large, digitally mature brands eventually adopt both Talkoot and a PIM (and sometimes even a CMS)
+Large, digitally mature brands eventually adopt Talkoot, a PIM and a CMS

 With the rapid maturation of digital commerce, a new supply chain is developing to support its unique demands: the Product Content Supply Chain.
 Similar to the traditional Product Supply Chain, different processes, tools and technologies are needed to support every link in the chain.